ImperialCollegeLondon/fragment-cloud/README.md

 ## The Model

-A meteoroid is modeled as a homogenous sphere, deescribed by the following parameters: mass <img src="https://render.githubusercontent.com/render/math?math=m">, velocity <img src="https://render.githubusercontent.com/render/math?math=v">, radius <img src="https://render.githubusercontent.com/render/math?math=r">, strength <img src="https://render.githubusercontent.com/render/math?math=\sigma">.
+A meteoroid is modeled as a homogenous sphere, described by the following parameters: mass <img src="https://render.githubusercontent.com/render/math?math=m">, velocity <img src="https://render.githubusercontent.com/render/math?math=v">, radius <img src="https://render.githubusercontent.com/render/math?math=r">, strength <img src="https://render.githubusercontent.com/render/math?math=\sigma">.
 If the Wheeler et al. (2018) model is used, the meteoroid also has an inner structure as described in the paper, which only has an impact during break up.
 Before and after, it is still modeled as a homogeneous sphere.